eugeneilyin/mORMotBP/README.md

 ## Delphi 6/7/2005/2006 support

 Many thanks to [Kiran Kurapaty][kiran-kurapaty] with his BuildOptions package for Delphi 5 and Delphi 7.
-Based on his code the modified IDE packages for Delphi 5/6/7/2005/2006 created to enable Build Events support on all Delphi IDE versions before Delphi 2007, where Build Events introduced first time.
+Based on his code the modified IDE packages for Delphi 5/6/7/2005/2006 were created to enable Build Events support on all Delphi IDE versions before Delphi 2007, where Build Events were introduced for the first time.

 Use **Component / Install Packages / Add** IDE menu to install **Build Events** IDE extension:
 * `Tools\BuildEvents\BuildEventsD5.bpl` for **Delphi 5**